llesoil/retina_api/README.md

 - In the data_models folder: every data schema and model
 - In the main folder: the launcher (main.js) and the express routing
 - In the samples folder: some examples to play with mongo
+- In the python folder: old scripts to send or receive files
+- In the file manager folder: send or receive file, with nodejs

 ## Usage